Dtanguy/tryMQ/README.md

 </p>

 <br>
-I use it for experiment with subjects like distributed architecture, multiple brokers comunication, dynamical load management.
+I use it for experiment with subjects like distributed architecture, multiple brokers comunication or dynamical load management.
 <br>
 <br>
 You can find compatible modules here : [/url]